Andriy Baloha's Team: Viktor Yanukovych Presidency (2010–2014)

-According to Ukrainian media Strong Ukraine party leader Serhiy Tyhypko personally prevented a merger of United Centre with Party of Regions in March 2012.
+According to Ukrainian media Strong Ukraine, party leader Serhiy Tyhypko personally prevented a merger of United Centre with Party of Regions in March 2012.

-The party did not take part in the October 2012 Ukrainian parliamentary election nationwide proportional party-list system; instead nine members of the party tried to win seats in the 225 local single-member districts.
-The party won 3 constituencies (all in Zakarpattia) and thus parliamentary representation.
-These seats where won by Viktor Baloha, Vasyl Petiovka and Pavlo Baloha.
+The party did not take part in the October 2012 Ukrainian parliamentary election nationwide proportional party-list system; instead, nine members of the party tried to win seats in the 225 local single-member districts.
+The party won three constituencies (all in Zakarpattia) and thus parliamentary representation.
+These seats were won by Viktor Baloha, Vasyl Petiovka and Pavlo Baloha.
 Pavlo Baloha joined the faction of Party of Regions in December 2012, while Viktor Baloha and Petiovka did not join any faction.
-Pavlo Baloha left the Party of Regions faction mid-April 2012 to become an unaffiliated lawmaker too.
+Pavlo Baloha left the Party of Regions faction in mid-April 2012 to become an unaffiliated lawmaker too.

 Pavlo Baloha was deprived of his deputy seats on 8 February 2013 by the Higher Administrative Court of Ukraine because it had established that the election results in the single-member districts in which he was elected (single-member districts number 71 in Zakarpattia Oblast) had been "unreliable".
 On 7 July 2013 Pavlo Baloha's mandate was officially cancelled.

 After 2014

 In the 2014 parliamentary election, the party did not compete on the nationwide party list and also did not win a constituency seat and thus no parliamentary seats.

-In the 2019 parliamentary election the party won one seat, Viktor Baloha was elected (for the party) to parliament.
+In the 2019 parliamentary election, the party won one seat; Viktor Baloha was elected (for the party) to parliament.

 Andriy Baloha's Team

 In August 2020, ahead of the 2020 Ukrainian local elections, the party was renamed Andriy Baloha's Team, and taken over by Viktor Baloha's son, Andriy Baloha.
 Under the new name, the party saw a revival as a regional political force in Zakarpattia Oblast.
 Even though it only ran candidates within Zakarpattia, the organization garnered 0.5% of the total vote across Ukraine in the 2020 elections, winning 194 seats on local councils across Zakarpattia and 7 seats on the regional legislature, the Zakarpattia Oblast Council.
 Its most notable success came in the city of Mukachevo, where Andriy Baloha was reelected mayor.
 Baloha received 54% of the vote, allowing him to bypass a potential runoff election.

-In January 2022 (Andriy) Baloha joined (former parliamentary speaker) Dmytro Razumkov's new political project.
+In January 2022, Andriy Baloha joined (former parliamentary speaker) Dmytro Razumkov's new political project.